offbynull/learn/Biology/input/input.md

 The properties that make water conducive for biological processes to operate:

-* Fluid under normal conditions - under normal temperatures, pressures, etc.. there's *cohesion* between other water molecules (fluid) / *adhesion* between water molecules and other polar molecules / ions (solvent).
+* Fluid under normal conditions - under normal temperatures, pressures, etc.. there's `{bm} cohesion` between other water molecules (fluid) / `{bm} adhesion` between water molecules and other polar molecules / ions (solvent).
 * Universal solvent - Water dissolves more things than any other liquid (more things doesn't mean everything).
 * High heat capacity - Because it takes a lot of energy to heat up water, its temperature can remain relatively stable as the environment around it changes (temperature regulation).
 * High heat of vaporization - As water evaporates, it traps heat from whatever its on (e.g. human body) and releases it into the environment (temperature regulation / cooling).